Department of Health

 Key messages

-• Smoking is banned within 10 metres of all playground equipment in outdoor public places.
+• Smoking and the use of e-cigarettes (vaping) is banned within 10 metres of all playground equipment in outdoor public places.

-By law, smoking is banned within 10 metres (about two car lengths) of all children’s playground equipment in outdoor public places in Victoria.
+By law, smoking and vaping is banned within 10 metres (about 2 car lengths) of all children’s playground equipment in outdoor public places in Victoria.

 Children’s playground equipment may include an individual piece of equipment or clusters of equipment, such as climbing frames, swings and slides.